FnD Gang: 2013 mass shooting & indictment

-On May 12, 2013, at a second-line Mothers Day celebration, brothers Shawn and Akein Scott opened fire in a crowd striking 20 people.
+On May 12, 2013, at a second-line Mother's Day celebration, brothers Shawn and Akein Scott opened fire in a crowd striking 20 people.
 The shooting happened at the intersection of Frenchmen and North Villere streets.
 The area surrounding the intersection is where the FnD gang is known to sell drugs, according to sources familiar with the group.
-NOPD confirmed the hit was on there rivals in which they spotted in the crowd.
+NOPD confirmed the hit was on FnD's rivals which they spotted in the crowd.
 Among the 20 shot was Leonard Epps, who suffered multiple gunshot wounds to his upper torso.
-Epps was confirmed as a member of there rival Deslonde Boys, in which authorities believed he was one of the intended targets.19 others suffered minor and life-threatening injuries.
+Epps was confirmed as a member of the rival Deslonde Boys, in which authorities believed he was one of the intended targets.
+19 others suffered minor and life-threatening injuries.
 The two brothers were arrested and charged with 20-counts of attempted second-degree degree murder.

 In 2014 9 members were indictment on federal gun and drug charges including the Scott brothers.
 In 2015, Travis and Akein Scott pled guilty and were sentenced to life plus 10 years.
 While Shawn and Stanley Scott were each sentenced to 40 years, according to the U.S. Attorney's Office.